TERA Berserker Guide PvP - Introduction

 - A majority of the time use this as a finishing touch to a full knockdown chain to stagger them as they stand.

-- Single tap for a very quick 360 AoE spin, great for pulling people off mounts / nodes, etc.
+- Single tap for a very quick 360 AoE spin, great for pulling people off mounts / nodes, and forcing a stagger which you can capitalize on with good ping etc.

 - 5 Ticks of health loss = fully charged Cyclone